Somewhere beyond ideas of right-doing and wrong-doing there is a field. I’ll meet you there.

 - Rumi.

 Our Conference space unfolds each year with different themes, a different style and a host of ever-interesting facilitators and speakers.
-Previous programmes have ranged over Systems Change; Smallholdings; Future Farming; Land Law; Co-operative Models; Community Housing and Development; Gift Economy; One Planet Living and much much more.
-We’ve heard from extremely talented and inspiring speakers – both well and less known.
+Previous programmes have ranged over Smallholdings; Future Farming; Land Law; Co-operative Models; Community Housing and Development; Gift Economy; One Planet Living and much much more.
+We’ve heard from extremely talented and inspiring speakers - both well and less known.

 Partners

-The Frome Foundation and Restorative Frome are sister organisations exploring systemic change and wellbeing, using the town of Frome in Somerset as a base.
+The Frome Foundation is an organisation exploring systemic change and wellbeing, using the town of Frome in Somerset as a base.
+They will be hosting a session on Systemic Change as part of the Conference programme.

 http://www.fromefoundation.org

 Permanent Culture Now is an online media platform supported by a community of like minded folk.
-They’ve kindly agreed to support this open-ended experimental process through the production of digital content which will be made openly available online following Off Grid in 2017 in order to help share our learning with a wider, global audience.
+They’ve kindly agreed to support this open-ended experimental process through the production of digital content which will be made openly available online following Off Grid in 2016 in order to help share our learning with a wider, global audience.